Tracial approximate divisibility and stable rank one: Introduction

 The paper is organized as follows.
 Section 2 is a preliminary.
 Section 3 discusses the so-called Cuntz-null sequences.
-Section 4 presents several variations of tracial approximate divisibility.
-We show, for a separable simple \CA\, $A,$ tracial approximate divisibility is equivalent to the property (TAD), the property (TAD-2), as well as the property (TAD-3) (see Theorem \ref{TTAD==}).
-In Section 5, we show that a separable simple tracially approximately divisible \CA\ has strict comparison.
-We also show that the canonical map from the Cuntz semigroup ${\rm Cu}(A)$ to the set of strictly positive lower semi-continuous affine functions $\LAff_+({\wtd{QT}}(A))$ is surjective.
-In Section 5, we show that a separable simple tracially approximately divisible \CA\, is either purely infinite, or has stable rank one.
-In Section 6, we show that every (non-unital) separable simple ${\cal Z}$-stable \CA\, is either purely infinite, or has stable rank one, which answers a question of L. Rodert (Question 3.5 of \cite{Rlz}) affirmatively.
-We include some examples in Section 7.
+In Section 4, we discuss several variations of tracial approximate divisibility and we show in Theorem \ref{TTAD==} that they are actually all equivalent.
+In Section 5, we show that a separable simple tracially approximately divisible \CA\ has strict comparison {{(see Theorem \ref{TAD-SC})}}.
+Moreover, we also show that the canonical map from {{the purely non-compact elements in}} Cuntz semigroup ${\rm Cu}(A)$ to the set of strictly positive lower semi-continuous affine functions in $\LAff_+({\wtd{QT}}(A))$ is an order-isomorphism (see Theorem \ref{TLAFF}).
+In Section 6, we show that a separable simple tracially approximately divisible \CA\ is either purely infinite, or has stable rank one (see Corollary \ref{Ctadsr1}).
+We end Section 6 by showing that every (non-unital) simple ${\cal Z}$-stable \CA\, is either purely infinite or has stable rank one (see Corollary \ref{Cor-Z-stable-F817}).
+Finally, we include some examples in Section 7.

 This research began when the first and the third named authors stayed in the Research Center for Operator Algebras in East China Normal University in the summer of 2019.
 The first and third named authors acknowledge the support by the Center which is in part supported by NNSF of China (11531003) and Shanghai Science and Technology Commission (13dz2260400), and Shanghai Key Laboratory of PMMP.
 The second named author was supported by the Internal KU Leuven BOF project C14/19/088.
 The third named author was also supported by NSF grants (DMS 1665183 and DMS 1954600).
 The first and the third named authors would like to thank George Elliott for many helpful conversations and comments.